 What is employee motivation?

-Employee motivation is the amount of energy, dedication, and creativity that employees bring to work every day.
+Employee motivation goes beyond how engaged your employees are.
+Employee motivation is the enthusiasm, energy, and drive your employees bring to their work every day.

-We all know that active, committed, and innovative employees can make a greater contribution to a company than tired, unimaginative, and unmotivated ones.
-When employees are motivated, they’re more likely to bring their best selves to work and achieve great things.
+We all know that active, committed, engaged and innovative employees can make a greater contribution to a company than tired, unimaginative, unengaged and unmotivated ones.

 - Why a person does something